Why Your Rooftop Tent Sweats

 Diesel Heater Advantage

-A diesel heater like the Webasto or Eberspächer pulls combustion air from outside the tent, runs it through a heat exchanger, and exhaust exits outside.
-No moisture is generated inside the tent.
-The air that heats your interior comes from outside, so it’s dry regardless of how cold it is.
+A diesel heater—Webasto, Eberspächer, take your pick—pulls combustion air from outside the tent, runs it through a heat exchanger, and exhausts entirely outside.
+Zero moisture generated inside the tent.
+The air heating your interior originates outdoors, so it’s dry regardless of temperature outside.

-Diesel heaters run $1,200 to $2,000 installed, but if you’re regularly winter camping in hard conditions, the condensation elimination is a side benefit to actual warmth.
-The trade-off is fuel consumption (roughly 0.5 gallons per night at moderate heat) and installation complexity.
+Installation runs $1,200 to $2,000, which is genuinely painful.
+But if you’re regularly winter camping in serious conditions, condensation elimination is almost a side benefit compared to the actual warmth.
+Fuel consumption sits around 0.5 gallons per night at moderate heat.
+Installation requires routing an exhaust line, which takes an afternoon if you’re handy.

 Propane Heating Produces Moisture

-A Mr. Buddy heater or similar propane unit combusts fuel inside your tent.
-For every BTU of heat produced, roughly 1.6 BTUs of latent heat release as water vapor.
-You’re intentionally humidifying your sleeping space while heating it.
-In a closed RTT, condensation is guaranteed.
+A Mr. Buddy heater or any similar propane unit combusts fuel inside your tent interior.
+For every BTU of heat it produces, roughly 1.6 BTUs of latent heat releases as water vapor directly into your sleeping space.
+You’re intentionally humidifying the tent while heating it.
+In a closed RTT, condensation isn’t a risk—it’s a guarantee.

-If propane is your only option, accept that condensation will occur and plan for management rather than prevention.
-This is where desiccant absorbers become essential.
+If propane is your only realistic option, accept that condensation will happen and shift your strategy toward management rather than prevention.
+Desiccant absorbers become essential here, not optional.

 Battery-Powered Dehumidifiers

-True dehumidifiers that extract moisture (rather than passive desiccants) exist in 12V automotive versions, though they’re less common than you’d expect.
-The Eva-Dry 333 ($80 to $120) is a portable rechargeable dehumidifier.
-Capacity is small—it’s designed for cars and small spaces—but it will pull moisture from an RTT interior over 6 to 8 hours if you’re running it during the morning while windows are closed.
+True dehumidifiers—units that actively extract moisture rather than passively absorbing it—do exist in 12V automotive versions, though they’re less common than you’d expect given the obvious demand.
+The Eva-Dry 333 runs $80 to $120, rechargeable, genuinely portable.
+Capacity is small—it’s built for cars and compact spaces—but running it during morning hours inside a closed RTT pulls measurable moisture over 6 to 8 hours.

-Run it while camping, charge it off your auxiliary battery (or solar if you have it).
-Not a full solution, but it reduces relative humidity by 10 to 20 percentage points, which prevents the worst dripping and soaking.
+Charge it off your auxiliary battery or solar setup between uses.
+It’s not a complete solution on its own—don’t make my mistake of thinking one gadget fixes everything—but it reliably reduces relative humidity by 10 to 20 percentage points, which prevents the worst dripping and the soaked sleeping bag scenarios.

 Merino Wool Sleeping Bag Liners